-The EU will fund the equipment and installation costs of Wi-Fi hotspots up to the value of the voucher, while the beneficiary is responsible for paying for the connectivity (internet subscription), maintenance and operation of the equipment for at least 3 years.
+The WiFi4EU voucher will cover the equipment and installation costs of Wi-Fi hotspots meeting the requirements that will be defined in the call text and in the grant agreement that will be signed with the selected municipalities.
+The selected municipality will be responsible for paying for the connectivity (internet subscription), maintenance and operation of the equipment for at least 3 years.

 To ensure the voucher can be redeemed correctly, the supplier will need to register on the WiFi4EU portal and provide their details (contact person, contact details, geographical scope of operations and bank account details).